yzprofile/ngx_http_dyups_module/README.md

 ### GET
 - `/detail`         get all upstreams and their servers
 - `/list`           get the list of upstreams
-- `/upstream/name`  find the upstream by it\'s name
+- `/upstream/name`  find the upstream by it's name

 ### POST
 - `/upstream/name`  update one upstream